|

 lower lumbar 57°. |

-of June 9th showed unchanged curve of the spine, an important change
+showed unchanged curve of the spine, an important change from the previous

-from the previous state I noticed later.
-I found that my pelvis is no longer
+state I noticed later.
+I found that my pelvis is no longer tilted and

 but pelvis could also be shifted due to rotation in the lumbar part of the